MicrosoftDocs/sql-docs/azure-sql/database/automated-backups-overview.md

 [!INCLUDE [GDPR-related guidance](~/../azure/includes/gdpr-intro-sentence.md)]

-## Using Azure Policy to enforce backup storage redundancy
+## Use Azure Policy to enforce backup storage redundancy

 If you have data residency requirements that require you to keep all your data in a single Azure region, you might want to enforce zone-redundant or locally redundant backups for your SQL database by using Azure Policy.